Benjamin Teiko Aryeetey: Early life and education

-Aryeetey was born on 14 June 1941.
-He studied for his first division Certificate in the West African School Certificate Examination at Mfantsipim School from 1956 to 1960.
+Aryeetey was born on June 14, 1941.
+He studied for his First Division Certificate in the West African School Certificate Examination at Mfantsipim School from 1956 to 1960.
 He proceeded to the Winneba Training College in 1960 where he obtained a Teacher's Certificate 'A' in 1962.
-In 1963 he entered Achimota School obtaining his general Certificate of Education Advance Level (GCE A-Level) in 1965.
+In 1963, he entered Achimota School obtaining his General Certificate of Education Advance Level (GCE A-Level) in 1965.
 He received his Bachelor of Laws (LLB) degree in 1968 from the University of Ghana and his post-graduate degree in law from the same university.

 Career

-Aryeetey begun his career at the bench as a District Magistrate grade II in April 1971.
-He was appointed a Justice of the High Court in 1989 and a year later served with the Ghana Armed Forces as Judge Advocate.
-He was subsequently promoted as a Justice of the Court of Appeal in April 1999 and he served in that capacity until 2009 when he was appointed Justice of the Supreme Court of Ghana.
+Aryeetey began his career at the bench as a District Magistrate Grade II in April 1971.
+He was appointed a Justice of the High Court in 1989 and, a year later, served with the Ghana Armed Forces as a Judge Advocate.
+He was subsequently promoted as a Justice of the Court of Appeal in April 1999, and he served in that capacity until 2009 when he was appointed Justice of the Supreme Court of Ghana.
 While on the bench, he participated in a number of conferences and workshops, some of which include; African Programme on American Legal Institution and Jurisprudence in the United States, Operation Cross Roads and Commonwealth Magistrates, and Judges Association Workshop in The Gambia.

 Justice Aryeetey also served on and chaired various boards and associations.
 He was a member of the Judges and Magistrates Association and also served as Chairman of Maranatha University College Board.

-Aside serving on the bench, Aryeetey worked in the field academia.
+Aside from serving on the bench, Aryeetey worked in academia.
 He was a lecturer for the Career Magistrates Programme teaching Judicial Ethics and an examiner for the final year Practical Advocacy course at the Ghana School of Law.

 Appointment

 Aryeetey was nominated by the then president of Ghana, John Evans Atta Mills in 2009.
-He was subsequently vetted on Monday 12 October 2009 and approved by parliament on 31 October 2009.
-He was sworn into office by the then president on 2 November 2009.
+He was subsequently vetted on Monday, October 12, 2009 and approved by parliament on October 31, 2009.
+He was sworn into office by the then president on November 2, 2009.